 The girls still use their planners where I write their weekly reading assignments and reminds.

-We still complete workbooks for spelling and Bible, because they’re easy and working for us.
+We still complete workbooks for spelling and Bible, because they’re easy and work for us.
 We still do Singapore math workbooks for elementary.
 We all love Life of Fred math with math journals.
 My girls are completing VideoText math for middle/high school and my son will too.
 We all use Apologia science textbooks as guides into real science learning, with lots of experiments and living books as supplements.

 But almost everything else we do is experiential learning.

 How we learn without printables: